Bioresource Engineering

 Bioprocess Engineering

-Bioprocess engineering concerns the utilisation of engineering thinking to develop and understand processes utilising biological systems (like cells, enzymes, or biomass).
-We focus both on analysing bioprocesses – through process modelling, control, and optimisation, and technical and economic feasibility assessments – as well as developing new components of bioprocesses – such as designing and fabricating novel bioreactors, or developing new downstream processing techniques.
+Bioprocess engineering involves applying engineering principles to develop and understand processes that use biological systems, such as cells, enzymes, or biomass.
+Our focus is twofold: analysing bioprocesses through process modeling, control, and optimisation, as well as technical and economic feasibility assessments; and developing new components of bioprocesses, including designing and fabricating innovative bioreactors and creating new downstream processing techniques.

-• Process optimization and sensitivity analysis (Görgens, Louw, Tai)
+• Process optimization and sensitivity analysis (Görgens, Louw)

-• Process modelling (Görgens, Tai), monitoring and control, including machine learning (Louw)
+• Process modelling (Görgens), monitoring and control, including machine learning (Louw)

-• Technical and economic feasibility assessments (Görgens, Chimphango, Tai, Mapholi, Goosen)
+• Technical and economic feasibility assessments (Görgens, Chimphango, Mapholi, Goosen)

 Bioproducts & Bioenergy

-This research area focuses on production of bioproducts from biological feedstock (e.g. extraction of specific products), or via biocatalytic (microbial and enzymatic) pathways.
-The main focus is to develop and optimize processes that take advantage of unique features of biological feedstocks and biocatalysts, to produce products that span the entire bioproduct value pyramid: from low value-high volume products like biofuels, to high value-low volume products like pharmaceuticals, vaccines and cultivated meat.
+This research area focuses on the production of bioproducts from biological feedstocks, such as the extraction of specific products, or via biocatalytic (microbial and enzymatic) pathways.
+Our primary goal is to develop and optimise processes that leverage the unique features of biological feedstocks and biocatalysts to produce products across the entire bioproduct value pyramid—from low-value, high-volume products like biofuels to high-value, low-volume products such as pharmaceuticals, vaccines, and cultivated meat.

-• Fine- and high-value chemicals (Görgens, Chimphango, Tai, Pott, Mapholi, Goosen)
+• Fine- and high-value chemicals (Görgens, Chimphango, Pott, Mapholi, Goosen)

 • Biomaterials (Görgens, Chimphango)

-• Bioproducts for improved nutrition (Görgens, Chimphango, Tai, Goosen)
+• Bioproducts for improved nutrition (Görgens, Chimphango, Goosen)

 • Biofuels, including solid, liquid and gaseous (Görgens, Pott, Goosen)